the-lstv/Akeno/README.md

 ![🚀 Fast](https://github.com/the-lstv/Akeno/assets/62482747/d7f3466c-c833-4fca-a57b-e93f7aca0882)
 ---

-Akeno is focused on speed and efficiency.
+Akeno is heavily focused on speed, efficiency and low-latency, making it very scalable and responsive, so you and your clients no longer have to deal with slow web apps.

-The entire server is started and ready in **10ms** on average, depending on added modules (making it faster than most modern large servers), and uses uWebSockets (a low-level, incredibly optimized C++ web server) for its HTTP and WebSocket traffic - making it **8.5x** faster than the already fast framework Fastify (according to [uWS](https://github.com/uNetworking/uWebSockets.js)).
+The entire server is started and ready in a few milliseconds on average, depending on loaded modules.
+This is already miles ahead of most full-featured servers.

+For HTTP and WebSocket traffic, we use [uWebSockets](https://github.com/uNetworking/uWebSockets.js) (a low-level, incredibly optimized web server written in C++) - which is one of the fastest standard-compliant servers in the world, **~8.5x** faster than the already fast framework Fastify.

-Even with a full setup with routing and caching, it is still multiple times faster than even the most minimal express server, out of the box.
+Even with a full setup including routing, caching, dynamic content and encryption, Akeno is still multiple times faster than even the most minimal express server, out of the box.

+Akeno's powerful content preprocessor, which can handle advanced HTML templates in real time or even our custom application syntax, can prepare a full response including compilation without cache in less than 1-2ms.
+This is even faster for basic HTML documents simpler transformations like compression.
+This makes Akeno faster than most frameworks out there!
+With memory cache (which is automatic and based on file changes), the response can be prepared in as low as a few microseconds.

+Akeno automatically handles cache for websites and assets, having both server-side compilation cache and client-side cache via an ?mtime query parametter, which is added automatically to all assets and resources.

-On top of that, Akeno automatically handles cache, and adds an ?mtime query parametter for file changes for your static JS/CSS resources with no code changes required, so you dont have to worry about your clients getting outdated content, while still utilizing caching to the fullest.
+This means that you no longer have to worry about caching or cache busting - Akeno ensures that your clients always get the latest version of your content, while still utilizing caching to the fullest extent.

-Akeno can also automatically compresses all of your HTML, CSS and JS code on the fly - saving you the hassle of having to make copies or compress yourself.<br>
+Akeno can also compresses all of your code on the fly.<br>

-Just write the code and watch the magic happen in real time.<br><br>
+Just write your code and let Akeno optimize it in real time, without any extra hassles.<br><br>

-Akeno is also faster than popular servers like Nginx for both static and dynamic content.<br>
+Akeno is faster than popular servers like Nginx for both static and dynamic content.<br>

 <br><br>